-Means based sources of income such as Alaska Temporary Assistance Program (ATAP), formerly Aid to Families with Dependent Children (AFDC), Food Stamps, and Supplemental Security Income (SSI) should not be considered as income.
+Means based sources of income such as Alaska Temporary Assistance Program (ATAP), formerly Aid to Families with Dependent Children (AFDC), Food Stamps and Supplemental Security Income (SSI) should not be considered as income.
 The principal amount of one-time gifts and inheritances should not be considered as income, but interest from the principal amount should be considered as income and the principal amount may be considered as to whether unusual circumstances exist as provided by 90.3(c).
 Tax deferred dividends and interest earned on pension or retirement accounts, including individual retirement accounts, which are not distributed to the parent are not income.
 Child support is not income.

-- B. Self Employment Income.
+B. Self Employment Income.
 Income from self-employment, rent, royalties, or joint ownership of a partnership or closely held corporation includes the gross receipts minus the ordinary and necessary expenses required to produce the income.
 Ordinary and necessary expenses do not include amounts allowable by the IRS for the accelerated component of depreciation expenses, investment tax credits, or any other business expenses determined by the court to be inappropriate.
-Expense reimbursements and in-kind payments such as use of a company car, free housing or reimbursed meals should be included as income if the amount is significant and reduces living expenses. - C. Potential Income.
-The court may calculate child support imputing potential income to a parent who the court determines is voluntarily and unreasonably unemployed or underemployed based on an analysis of the factors enumerated in the rule.
-The court shall consider the totality of the circumstances in deciding whether to impute income and the amount. - D. Low-Income Adjustment.
-A non-custodial parent with a gross annual income of \$30,000 or less must calculate annual adjusted income under two different methods.
-See Rule 90.3(a)(5).
-First, the parent calculates their annual adjusted income by using the formula under subparagraph (a)(1) with "itemized deductions".
-Second, the parent calculates their adjusted annual income by applying the low-income adjustment formula that provides for a \$7,500 "standard deduction" from gross annual income.
-For purposes of calculating child support, the parent's adjusted annual income is the lesser of the two calculations.
-The child support amount is still subject to the \$50 monthly minimum in subparagraph (c)(3).
-The low-income adjustment was added in 2023 to take into consideration the noncustodial parent's basic subsistence needs and limited ability to pay, as required by federal regulations governing child support guidelines.
-See 45 C.F.R. § 302.56(c)(1)(ii). - E. Deductions.
+Expense reimbursements and in-kind payments such as use of a company car, free housing or reimbursed meals should be included as income if the amount is significant and reduces living expenses.

+C. Potential Income.
+The court may calculate child support based on a determination of the potential income of a parent who voluntarily and unreasonably is unemployed or underemployed.
+A determination of potential income may not be made for a parent who is physically or mentally incapacitated, or who is caring for a child under two years of age to whom the parents owe a joint legal responsibility.
+Potential income will be based upon the parent's work history, qualifications and job opportunities.
+The court shall consider the totality of the circumstances in deciding whether to impute income.
+When a parent makes a career change, this consideration should include the extent to which the children will ultimately benefit from the change.
+The court also may impute potential income for non-income or low income producing assets.

+D. Deductions.
 A very limited number of expenses may be deducted from income.
 Mandatory deductions such as taxes and mandatory union dues are allowable.
-The parent claiming a deduction must provide evidence to support it. - 1.

 Mandatory retirement contributions are a deduction.
-Voluntary contributions, up to the limit stated in the rule, are also a deduction if the earnings on the retirement account or plan are tax-free or tax-deferred.
-If a parent is not a participant in a mandatory plan, the limit on voluntary contributions is 7.5 % of the parent's total income.
-If a parent is a participant in a mandatory plan, the limit on voluntary contributions is 7.5 % of the parent's total income minus the amount of the mandatory contribution.
-Some examples of plans and accounts that qualify for the voluntary contribution are: those qualified under the Internal Revenue Code, 26 USC § 401, 403, 408 or 457 (such as a traditional IRA, Roth IRA, SEP-IRA, SIMPLE IRA, Keogh Plan, 401(k) Plan, etc.); Thrift Savings Plans under 5 USC § 8440, 37 USC § 211, etc.; and any other pension plan as defined by § 3 (2) of ERISA (P.L.
-93-406; 29 USC § 1002(2)). - 2.
-Child support arising out of different relationships is deductible if two conditions are met.
-First, it must be required by a court or administrative order.
-(Support paid voluntarily without a court or administrative order may be considered under Rule 90.3(c).)
-Second, it must relate to prior children.
-The date of birth or adoption of a child determines whether a child is a prior child.
-See Coleman v.
-McCullough, 290 P.3d 413 (Alaska 2012).
-A child support order for children of a later marriage or relationship should take into account an order to pay support for children of a prior marriage or relationship, but not viceversa.
-(See Commentary VI.B.2 regarding "subsequent" children.)
+Voluntary taxdeferred contributions to a qualified employer sponsored plan or IRA may also be deducted, up to 7.5% of gross income, but only if the parent is not a participant in a mandatory plan., up to the limit stated in the rule, are also a deduction if the earnings on the retirement account or plan are tax-free or tax-deferred.
+If a parent is not a participant in a mandatory plan, the limit on voluntary contributions is 7.5 % of gross wages and self-employment income.
+If a parent is a participant in a mandatory plan, the limit on voluntary contributions is 7.5 % of gross wages and self-employment income minus the amount of the mandatory contribution.
+Some examples of plans and accounts that qualify for the voluntary contribution are: those qualified under the Internal Revenue Code, 26 USC §§ 401, 403, 408 or 457 (such as a traditional IRA, Roth IRA, SEP-IRA, SIMPLE IRA, Keogh Plan, 401(k) Plan, etc.); Thrift Savings Plans under 5 USC § 8440, 37 USC § 211, etc.; and any other pension plan as defined by § 3 (2) of ERISA (P.L.
+93-406; 29 USC § 1002(2)).